athos/sweet-array/README.md

 `sweet-array` aims to provide solutions for them.
 Contretely:

-- It defines *array type descriptors*, a concise and intuitive array type notation, and provides a generic array constructor which can be used for any types and dimensions
+- It defines *array type descriptors*, a concise and intuitive array type notation, and provides a generic array constructor which can be used for any types and dimensionalities
 - The array constructors in the library maintain the static type of arrays, which reduces the cases where users have to add type hints manually
 - The array operators in the library automatically infer the resulting array type, so even multi-dimensional arrays can be handled efficiently